 (10) RECEIVER agrees to promptly destroy or return all of the original raw data provided upon completion of work or should funding for project not be secured for the purpose described above.

 (11) RECEIVER agrees to notify the DEPARTMENT if the general timeframe for the project, as described in box (2) above is significantly altered.

+(12) RECEIVER agrees to coordinate semi-annual meetings with ODFW to provide an opportunity for RECEIVER and ODFW to discuss progress of the research and provide input on how the data is being utilized.

-(12) This agreement constitutes the entire agreement of the Parties regarding the confidentiality of these data, and this agreement supersedes all prior communications, representations, or agreements, verbal or written, among the Parties relating to the agreement’s subject matter.
+(13) This agreement constitutes the entire agreement of the Parties regarding the confidentiality of these data, and this agreement supersedes all prior communications, representations, or agreements, verbal or written, among the Parties relating to the agreement’s subject matter.
 No provision in this agreement may be waived or amended except by written consent of both parties.
 It is further understood and agreed that no failure or delay by either Party in exercising any right, power or privilege hereunder will operate as a waiver thereof, nor will any single or partial exercise or waiver of a right, power or privilege preclude any other or further exercise thereof.